Machine learning in wastewater treatment: insights from modelling a pilot denitrification reactor: Results and discussion

 Figure \ref{fig:inputs} shows the result of the input covariate analysis on the test set for the LSTM method, the rest are found in Appendix \ref{sec:app:plots}.
 Here we have created all 1024 combinations of the 10 input covariates $x$, and trained a model for each of these combinations and for each model architecture.
 The top plots show the mean MSE on the test set for all models that include a given covariate vs the mean MSE of all models that do not include that covariate, giving an indication of the average contribution of that covariate to the models.
 A large discrepancy between having and not having a given covariate in these plots therefore indicate that this covariate provides useful information, or conversely, that the information it provides differs significantly between the training and test set, and as such teaches the model spurious relationships that are destructive to its performance on the test set.
 A small discrepancy indicates that the models have not learned to correlate the covariate significantly with the output.
 The bottom plots show the prevalence of each covariate among the top 50 (~5\%) of the models, and therefore demonstrates the maximum potential unlocked by each covariate as a supplement to its average contribution as previously discussed.

-These results show that the covariates nitrate in and methanol are generally the most impactful covariates across the different model architectures, having the largest gaps in mean MSE and occurring in the most top models.
-These are then followed by the oxygen and water flow covariates.
-Conversely, temperature seems to have a marked negative impact for all model architectures.
+These results show that the covariates nitrate in, water flow and methanol are generally the most positively impactful covariates across the different model architectures.
+Nitrate in stands out as especially impactful.
+This is also the covariate occurring in the most top models, together with temperature.
+However, temperature consistently shows a marked negative impact across all model architectures.
 Inspecting the distribution of the temperature variable for the training set compared to the test set shown in Figure \ref{fig:temp_distribution}, we can see a clear difference, which follows from the training set stemming from autumn going into the winter season, and the test set stemming from February, yielding a 4$\degree$ degree difference in the mean temperature of the two datasets.